top of page

 My Approach

 As a psychotherapist, I strive to help individuals thrive in their day to day lives.
-I have a very wholistic and integrative approach with each of my clients in counselling, drawing on many areas of psychotherapy (e.g., CBT, humanistic, systemic, and psychodynamic) to help a client best achieve their goals.
+I have a very wholistic and integrative approach with each of my clients in counselling, drawing on many areas of psychotherapy to help a client best achieve their goals.
 This means that with one client, we might choose to focus more on cognitive-behavioural techniques but with another we may focus more on working through or reframing past experiences.
 Therapy is not a “one-size-fits-all” method, and so working together to find what works best is key.

-I have experience working with adults of all ages in areas pertaining, but not limited to, anxiety, depression, self-harm, suicidal ideation, trauma, abuse, low self-esteem, grief, chronic illness, and more.
-I have a special interest in helping those who are in their young adult stage of life (18-30 years old) who are trying to make sense of their past while also looking towards their future.
+I have experience working with adults of all ages in areas pertaining, but not limited to, anxiety, depression, trauma, grief, chronic illness, abuse, low self-esteem, self harm, and more.
+I have a special interest in helping those who are experiencing chronic illness or processing grief, which can be more than a loss through death!
 I also have experience with bringing an individual’s sense of spirituality into the counselling process, whether that through a more traditional religious sense or in more abstract means (i.e., core values)

 I provide a warm and judgement free environment for my clients in the hopes that each will feel comfortable enough to bring their true selves.
 Therapy is an emotional process, and so having a space which feels safe and trauma informed is key in helping each client find self-growth and healing.